 - Maintain awareness of new and emerging computational methods and technologies.

-Bioinformatics Technicians with little to no experience tend to make between $24590 and $32300 while the more experienced ones make over $54580 per year.
+Bioinformatics Technicians with little to no experience tend to make between $31470 and $38660 while the more experienced ones can earn over $59810 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bioinformatics Technician is to move to a higher paying state like CT.
-Right now, the highest paying states for Bioinformatics Technicians are CT, MA, CA, NY and VA.
+One of the easiest ways to increase your salary as a Bioinformatics Technician is to move to a higher paying state like CT.
+Right now, the highest paying states for Bioinformatics Technicians are CT, WA, MA, TX and LA.

-3 other factors that can increase your salary as A Bioinformatics Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Bioinformatics Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bioinformatics Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Bioinformatics Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons